 You'll have about 2.2 kilometres to gain nearly 500 metres of altitude, most of which is just a steady, leg-burning push.
 Just continue to follow the orange markers on the trees and avoid going off the track.

-The Mount Sorrow Summit Lookout
+The Mount Sorrow Ridge Lookout

 Unfortunately, the high canopy of tree growth blocks the majority of the view.
 Thankfully though, there is an option to push on and follow the ridge up to a much, much better viewpoint just a couple of hundred metres beyond.

 This isn't an official trail, but leads to a viewpoint along the Mount Sorrow ridge that offers some of the best views of Cape Tribulation.

 Just a few hundred metres from the official lookout, we broke out of the forest on a cleared section of the ridge that made that was a well-deserved reward after the wet, steamy struggle up the Mount Sorrow Ridge trail!

 The descent follows the same trail that we came up on.
 So, after enjoying the view and snapping some great shots of where the rainforest truly meets. the reef, we continued back down for a well-deserved rest.